Reviews You Can Rely On

 Credit: Nathaniel Bailey

-We think most runners will get along with the Endorphin Speed 4, but it's best suited to those who are chasing a PR with regular tempos, workouts or strides.
-The combination of the Speedroll rocker, PWRRUN PB foam, nylon plate and the overall lightweight package suggest this shoe is best at faster paces.
+We think most runners will get along with the Endorphin Speed 4, but it's best suited to those who are chasing a PR with regular tempos, workouts, or strides.
+The combination of the Speedroll rocker, PWRRUN PB foam, nylon plate, and the overall lightweight package suggest this shoe is best at faster paces.
 We think that's true, but the comfort and flexibility of the shoe make it a decent choice for everyday runs.
 Runners who only rarely try to push the pace will probably be best served by a shoe more optimized for comfort.
-However, the versatility of the shoe makes it a good choice in either a one-shoe rotation or as an uptempo option for faster runs.
+However, the versatility of this shoe makes it a good choice in either a one-shoe rotation or as an uptempo option for faster runs.
 If you value comfortable speed, the Endorphin Speed 4 is aptly named.

 Read more: Men's Saucony Endorphin Speed 4 review